Written and directed by Don Tucker (book, music, lyrics) Don Tucker (book)

 Starring Jay Garner,

 George S. Kaufman once said, “Satire is what closes Saturday night”; in other words it didn’t last beyond the first weekend.
 And satire, even at its best, only has a short shelf life.
 It might be fine in the moment, but six months later it is forgotten.* Still, in the right moment, it can be powerful.
 An example of this was the Broadway show Red, White, and Maddox.

 Let me explain about Lester Maddox.
 He was a pure segregationist who refused to let Blacks eat at his restaurant, even driving them off with axe handles.
 Once the Civil Rights Act was passed, he shut down his restaurant and ran for governor, winning the office in 1966.
-He was not quite as bad as his reputation – he integrated the Georgia State Patrol, hired more Blacks to government positions than any previous governor, and did more to foster integration in the state – but his rhetoric and his private comments did not reflect any of that, and he continued to talk segregation for his four-year term.
+He was not quite as bad as his reputation – he integrated the Georgia State Patrol, hired more Blacks to government positions than any previous governor, and did more to foster integration in the state – but his rhetoric and his public comments did not reflect any of that, and he continued to talk segregation for his four-year term.